bgopikrishna/content/blog/getting-started-with-webpack.md

 Like entry point, you can configure output using the `output` property.

+    //webpack.config.js
-    //webpack.config.jsmodule.exports = {    "entry": "src/app.js", //Custom entry point,    "output": "build/bundle.js" //Custom output path}
+    module.exports = {    "entry": "src/app.js", //Custom entry point,
+    			"output": "build/bundle.js" //Custom output path}

 ### Loaders

-Loaders are the extensions that help webpack process other types of files like CSS, images, markdown files etc.
+Loaders are the extensions that help webpack process other types of files like CSS, images, markdown files, etc.

 Loaders convert these files into JavaScript modules.
-These converted modules used by webpack.
+These converted modules will be used by webpack.

 For example, with the help of `css-loader` you can import CSS directly into your JavaScript file.